ezhou89/Eugene-Zhou-Data-Science-Portfolio/index.md

 Hey.
 I'm Eugene and this is my budding Data Science Portfolio

-This page is hosted in GitHub Pages and is a collection of my TidyTuesday work using the R programming language and tidyverse.
+This page is hosted in GitHub Pages and is a collection of my TidyTuesday work using the R and tidyverse, as well as some SQL and Python exercises.

 ### [2023-MAY-16: Horror-Movies-Screencast](./2023-MAY-16---Horror-Movies-Screencast.html)